Search the Whole Web to quickly find what you're looking for:

 Although I've never needled deeper than that, I've seen a man needled there to a depth of nearly 3 inches (8 centimetres) - and he insisted it was very beneficial, at one time returning weekly for a 'top up' session.

-The best way to needle the point is to ask the patient to lie on one side in a foetal position.
+The best way to needle conception vessel 1 is to ask the patient to lie on one side in a foetal position.

 If a male patient insists on lying supine, you must ask him to hold his scrotum and penis out of the way while you locate and needle the point.

 Use up to 3 moxa cones.
-Be aware that this area is more than usually sensitive for many people, that it has many sexual connotations and that heat here can be quite disturbing for some patients.
+Be aware that this area around conception vessel 1 is more than usually sensitive for many people, that it has many sexual connotations and that heat here can be quite disturbing for some patients.
+It may be better to use a Tiger-warmer.

 So before using moxa, explain why you need to use it and what you'll be doing.